-If you’re concerned about termites, click here for our ultimate guide to spotting a termite infestation.
+If you’re concerned about these insects, click here for our ultimate guide to spotting a termite infestation.

 What can you do to avoid a termite infestation in the future?

-These aren’t steps that you should just follow in a termite emergency.
+These aren’t steps that you should just follow in an emergency.
 Instead, following these recommendations we’ve outlined can help prevent a future infestation.
-Additionally, you can call an expert to conduct yearly termite inspections and help you kill any stray termites before you get a full infestation.
+Additionally, you can call an expert to conduct yearly inspections and help you kill any stray termites before you get a full infestation.

 Proactivity always helps!

-Looking for fast and effective termite control in Toowoomba and surrounds?
+Looking for fast and effective pest control in Toowoomba and surrounds?